SuperEvilMegacorp/vainglory-assets/source/_matches.md

 }
 ```

 This endpoint retrieves data from matches.
+Bulk scraping matches is prohibited.

 ### HTTP Request